syncfusion-content/windowsforms-docs/WindowsForms/SfListView/HeaderFooter.md

 ![](HeaderFooter_images/HeaderAppearance.png)

 ## Footer appearance customization

-Footer item appearance can be customized by using the [SfListView.Style.FooterItemStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.Styles.ListViewStyle~FooterItemStyle.html) property that contains all the settings for the item appearance customization.
+The footer item appearance can be customized by using the [SfListView.Style.FooterItemStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.Styles.ListViewStyle~FooterItemStyle.html) property that contains all the settings for the item appearance customizations.

 {% tabs %}
 {% highlight c# %}